This might be the worst address in New York City - unless you're a drone

 Despite street names being old as antiquity, house numbers that identify specific plots along a street are a relatively recent development.
-Taking off only in the 18th century, house numbers were a tool of bureaucracy, allowing for collection of taxes, or conscription of men to armies.
+Taking off only in the 18th century, house numbers were a tool of bureaucracy, allowing for the collection of taxes, or conscription of men to armies.
 Mail delivery would further systemize addressing with the introduction of postal codes, which divided countries into distinct zones for bulk shipments.
 Assigning unique alpha-numeric identities to specific regions within a city, state, and country made letters and packages easier to process and reduced confusion for carriers having to deliver mail to places with similar addresses.

 However, all of this information: street number, name, and postal code are next to useless to a computerized system looking to navigate around cities.
 Even addresses organized on a pure grid must go through a process called geocoding in order to make sense to a delivery drone.
-This is because, even though street addresses are objective, they are not consistent or universal in a way that computer-readable languages need to be.
+This is because, even though street addresses are objective, they are not consistent or universal in the way that computer-readable languages need to be.
 In order to navigate, computers rely on latitude and longitude.

 Geocoding tools, like those offered by HERE, layer global latitude and longitude coordinates with familiar street addresses, labeling each building unit with computer-readable location data.
-If - in the near-future - you summon a drone to your address, a geocoder will translate that into a precise latitude and longitude that will help the drone fly to your exact location.
+If — in the near future — you summon a drone to your address, a geocoder will translate that into a precise latitude and longitude that will help the drone fly to your exact location.

 Of course, the drone's job is still more complex than traveling along the most direct flight path.
 To avoid crashing into any possible obstacles along the way requires a suite of connected sensors and location databases.